issueapp/spring/issues/rebalance/data/gut-instinct.md

   <article id="item6" class="page stack">
     <div class="content">
       <h2>6.
 THE INTESTINAL MICROFLORA CAN BE IMPROVED BY THE INGESTION OF PROBIOTICS LIKE ACTIVIA.</h2>
-      <p>Probiotics are the ‘friendly’ microorganisms (either bacteria or yeast) that help keep a balance of healthy microflora in your gut.
-Probiotics can be found in foods such as milk and yoghurt.
+      <p>Probiotics are the ‘friendly’ microorganisms (either bacteria) that help keep a balance of healthy microflora in your gut.
+Probiotics can be found in foods such as yoghurt.
 Pure by Activia yoghurt has been specially formulated to contain an exclusive probiotic culture called Bifidus ActiRegularis®, which is proven to help improve digestive wellbeing.</p>
     </div>
   </article>
   <article id="item7" class="page stack">